 Sized("ghi", "jkl", "mno") has type

-Sized[Seq[String, _3]] which makes compiler not accept this code.
+Sized[Seq[String, _3]] which makes the compiler not accept this code.

 HLists and spray-like Directives